Changissnz/nu_merchant_principal/README.md

 ## About the Simplicity of the Cycle Pt.
 II <a name="p25"></a>

-Some cycles produce so little, a deserted and barren land that those more fortunate dare egg on their sayings that such lands have been cursed by God.
+Some cycles produce so little, a deserted and barren land that those more fortunate dare egg on in their sayings that such lands have been cursed by God.
 This is similar to how some lifeforms can be starved to death, out of not the misfortunate of immobility in the position, no, but the